EnglishEnglish

 • and layout that avoids tracking-prone paths.

-In practical DIY panel language:
+In practical panel language:

-• Don’t put sensitive electronics in the same “electrical neighborhood” without thinking about surges.
+• Don’t put sensitive electronics in the same electrical neighborhood without thinking about surges.

 • Don’t assume spacing that looks visually generous is technically correct.